On the Role of Chapman's Hydrostatic Solar Wind Mechanism in Parker's Hydrodynamic Solar Wind Model: Polytropic Gas Effects on the de Laval Nozzle Analogy

 If \(\mathcal{A} = \mathcal{A}(r)\) is the cross-sectional area of the effective de Laval nozzle associated with Parker's hydrodynamic polytropic solar wind model, we have

-Equations (26) and (27) then lead to
+Equations (27) and (28) then lead to

-On using the boundary condition (7), equation (28) leads to,
+On using the boundary condition (7), equation (29) leads to,

-(29) suggests, for the polytropic wind, the effective de Laval nozzle cross-sectional area \( \mathcal{A}(r) \) is again obtained from a \textit{renormalization} of the actual wind channel cross-sectional area \( A(r) \) \textit{via} a multiplicative correction factor incorporating the solar gravity in the Parker hydrodynamic polytropic solar wind model.
+(30) suggests that the effective de Laval nozzle cross-sectional area \( \mathcal{A}(r) \) for the polytropic wind is again obtained from a \textit{renormalization} of the actual wind channel cross-sectional area \( A(r) \) \textit{via} a multiplicative correction factor incorporating the solar gravity in the Parker hydrodynamic polytropic solar wind model.